akka/alpakka/docs/src/main/paradox/google-cloud-bigquery.md

 : @@snip [snip](/google-cloud-bigquery/src/test/java/docs/javadsl/GoogleBigQuerySourceDoc.java) { #csv-style }

 There is a more sophisticated way to get data from a database.
+@scala[If you want to get a stream of classes, you can create a case class that models your data.]
-If you want to get a stream of classes, you can add your converter function too.
+@java[If you want to get a stream of classes, you can add your converter function too.]

 Scala
 : @@snip [snip](/google-cloud-bigquery/src/test/scala/docs/scaladsl/GoogleBigQuerySourceDoc.scala) { #run-query }